Classic Order Routing UI

 Split Shipment Behavior

-In Step 4, configure the scenario's after-actions.
-For more information about after-action behavior and what these options mean, see the After-Action Logic section of this guide.
+In Step 4, configure the scenario’s after-actions.
+For more information about after-action behavior and what these options mean, see the After-Action Logic section of this guide.- Select the preferred behavior that Order Routing should take in the event of only finding partial inventory for an order available in this scenario.

 - Select the behavior that Order Routing should take if there is no available inventory for an order in this scenario.